petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/system-for-cross-domain-identity-management-scim.md

 System for Cross-domain Identity Management or SCIM, is an open standard designed to automate user provisioning.
 In other words, it's a standard way to create, update, and deactivate user identities.
 SCIM provides a unified, RFC compliant way to keep user/group data in sync between different applications.
 It consists of:

-* A defined schema for representing users and groups
+* A defined schema for representing users and groups.
+See [User Resource Schema](https://datatracker.ietf.org/doc/html/rfc7643#section-4.1) and [Group Resource Schema](https://datatracker.ietf.org/doc/html/rfc7643#section-4.2) for more information.
-* A RESTful API to run CRUD operations on those users and groups to keep them in sync
+* A RESTful API to run CRUD operations on those users and groups to keep them in sync.

 !!! important
     This feature is currently behind a [beta feature flag](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags).